rpacco/cattlebr_data/README.md

 Please note that the above items will be displayed in the map (hovering text) along with the mesoregion.

 ## Web app - [link](https://cattlebr.onrender.com)

-For more details on the methodology and results (plots and graphs also), please refer to the Jupyter notebook [here](https://github.com/rpacco/cattlebr_data/blob/main/cattlebr_studies.ipynb).